visgl/deck.gl/dev-docs/RFCs/v4.1/event-handling-rfc.md

 ## Summary

 We are currently building up about 4 or 5 different almost identical event handling systems (luma.gl, react-map-gl’s new InteractiveMap and StaticMap, deck.gl viewport controllers and main component).

 Some of this event handling is for viewport interaction (essentially manipulating the view matrix) and some event handling is for model interaction (hovering/clicking/dragging) features.

 These event handling solutions will all eventually need the same features and bug fixes (touch event support, support screen offset relative coordinates, etc), so duplicating code in so many places is an issue.

 The user will want to compose and customize these event handlers in flexible ways.
 If we have 5 different implementations with subtly different APIs and behaviours, this will not help.

 How will these event handlers interact?
 If a user embeds a model interaction handler that supports dragging data in a viewport controller that also supports dragging (but for panning or rotating), will (should?) the model interaction handler still get called?

 This RFC was created because there now seems to be an opportunity to come up with a clean event handling architecture that covers all cases and shares code and principles.

 The alternative is that we keep making incremental improvements in all of these places and end up with a patchwork of slightly different APIs with different capabilities and bugs.
-It may well be that this is the right design, still, I think this merits a design discussion before we merge.

 ### Efforts that could be Unified